There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Agricultural Science major sequence
+- Level 2 core unit in the Agricultural Science; Environmental Science; Agricultural Science and Technology; Environmental Science and Management; Molecular Life Sciences; Environmental Science and Ecology major sequences

 - Level 2 elective

 - This is an introductory unit covering the fundamentals of soil science in the context of agriculture, environmental science and geography.
 In field, practical and lecture classes the unit covers soil description and morphology (pedology); soil formation (pedogenesis); detailed soil biological, chemical and physical processes and properties, including an introduction to the cycling of water and nutrients in soils; plus soil acidification and salinity.
 It addresses the consequences of soil and landscape properties for environmental management, and land uses such as agriculture, horticulture, habitation and infrastructure.

 - Students are able to (1) demonstrate an understanding of the dynamics and formation of soils and the influence of climate, landform and geology; (2) explain the fundamentals of physical, chemical and biological processes and functions in soils, including soil biogeochemical cycles; (3) apply skills in laboratory analysis and field observation of soils and their landscapes; (4) integrate diverse soil knowledge and apply it to problems in environmental science, agriculture and geography; and (5) apply professional skills in scientific communication in the context of soils and soil environments.